Every Disney Movie Confirmed Through 2022 At The D23 Expo

-Disney’s D23 Expo is nearing conclusion as panels have wrapped on Saturday’s slate.
+Disney’s D23 Expo is nearing conclusion as panels have wrapped up on Saturday’s slate.
 Some major movie news has been revealed over the last two days, with the announcement of brand new flicks no one knew were coming.
-Further details were revealed on bigwigs already confirmed like Star Wars: The Rise of Skywalker, Eternals, and Onward.
+Further details were revealed on big hitters already confirmed, like Star Wars: The Rise of Skywalker, Eternals, and Onward.

 For now, 12 films have been confirmed to hit the big screen through 2022 at the Expo.
 Disney also announced other films that will premiere on Disney+ and will not make it into theaters.
-According to Rotten Tomatoes, these are the 12 films premiering between now and May 2022 that were discussed at D23.
+According to Rotten Tomatoes, these are the 12 films premiering between now and May of 2022 that were discussed at D23.

 - Maleficent: Mistress of Evil – October 18